How can I provide feedback about the advising I received?

 Improvement-focused Graduate Student

 Thank you for your Ask a Dean question.
 I appreciate your interest as a Ph.D. student in providing feedback regarding the strengths and weaknesses of faculty advisors.
 There are several mechanisms to do so.

 Three times a year, corresponding with degree dates, every exiting Graduate School student (all degrees) are asked to complete an exit survey, including questions about their overall experience, the quality of academic programs including teaching, and a series of questions about their faculty advising relationship.

 Every odd-numbered year in spring semester, doctoral students are asked to complete a doctoral experience survey.
 The most recent survey was conducted this past spring, and results will be posted when analysis has been completed.
 Summary results from the 2015 doctoral experience survey provide an overview of doctoral student perceptions about their faculty advisors.
-For example, 84% agreed to strongly agreed they are treated with respect by faculty; 83% met with their advisor once a month or more frequently, 75% felt the contact with their advisor was the right amount, and 81% agreed or strongly agreed their advisor had reasonable expectations.
+For example, 84 percent agreed to strongly agreed they are treated with respect by faculty, 83 percent met with their advisor once a month or more frequently, 75 percent felt the contact with their advisor was the right amount, and 81 percent agreed or strongly agreed their advisor had reasonable expectations.
 Students may also provide open-end narrative comments.